-Everyone knows what the book of Revelation is all about, right?
-The end of the world, strange and fearsome symbols, and enigmatic clues about the shape of things to come.
-David Grabbe, however, argues that, though those are included in its pages, the real subject of Revelation is readily apparent.
+Though the book of Revelation speaks of the end of the world using strange and fearsome symbols, the real subject of Revelation is readily apparent.

-Conversion, our walk with God, is a lifelong process in which we endeavor to see things as God does.
-John Ritenbaugh admonishes Christians to understand and act on the fact that God is deeply involved in our lives.
+Conversion is a lifelong process in which we endeavor to see things as God does.
+We must understand and act on the fact that God is deeply involved with us.

 A Statement of Purpose and Beliefs of the Church of the Great God

 John Ritenbaugh asserts that to someone who has been called, there is a unique difference in the understanding and thinking processes not available to most of mankind.
-Without revelation from Almighty God, the heart becomes calloused and insensitive, having an enmity to the truth of God.
-Our responsibility is to freely choose to follow the revelation He has given us, overcoming the baggage and the doubtful resistance we have absorbed from the world's cultures.
-Until God removes the blinders from our eyes, we cannot use our free moral agency to develop the character, resisting the flood of deception spewed out by the god of this world.
+Without revelation from Almighty God, the heart becomes calloused and insensitive, havin. . .

 Errant teachers have spiritualized God away into a shapeless, formless, ethereal blob.
 They dismiss hundreds of scriptural references as figures of speech.